postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 To add an existing monitor to your API:

 1. On the API version **Monitoring** tab, next to **Collection-based Monitors**, select **Add Monitor** and choose **Add existing monitor**.
 1. Select a collection-based monitor from the list and select **Add Monitor**.
-You'll only see available monitors in your workspace in the list.
+(The list shows monitors available in your current workspace.)

 For more about creating a monitor, see [Setting up a collection-based monitor](/docs/monitoring-your-api/setting-up-monitor/).